-Boundaries are one of the most difficult things to implement and hold firm to in dealing with the alcoholic/addict in one's life.
+Boundaries are one of the most difficult things to hold on to and implement when dealing with the alcoholic/addict in one's life.
 Whether it is upholding a curfew or expecting sobriety, it can often be fraught with a myriad of herky-jerky stops and starts through the process.

 The alcoholic/addict has an uncanny way of manipulating us into trashing those boundaries as they hold an invisible weapon over our head of punishment or bullying behavior.
 We can be paralyzed with fear of, "I'll show you, you'll be sorry for doing this" which we have been used to interpreting as I'm going to relapse or worse yet kill myself and it will be your fault.

-For a number of months I have been working with Gretchen -a caring, loving mother struggling with her daughter who had one foot in recovery, one foot out of recovery daughter.
+For a number of months, I worked with Gretchen — a caring, loving mother struggling with her daughter who had one foot in recovery, one foot out of recovery daughter.
 Their connection was often brittle, but there were moments of bright sunshine and what seemed like a healthy balance of communication and respect between them.

-However, lately her daughter was rude and indignant toward her.
-Gretchen feared that she was once again in her addiction as she was showing up late or not at all to family functions.
-When she did attend she was disheveled, with dirty hair and clothes, and made frequent trips to the bathroom; she was always ready for combat if anything was said that she didn't like.
+However, at one point her daughter had become rude and indignant toward her.
+Gretchen feared that she was once again in her addiction, as she was showing up late or not at all to family functions.
+When she did attend, she was disheveled, with dirty hair and clothes, and made frequent trips to the bathroom; she was always ready for combat if anything was said that she didn't like.

-After weeks since their last encounter, Gretchen's daughter contacted her as if nothing was wrong and became incensed that her mother didn't forget about it and move on.
+After it had been weeks since their last encounter, Gretchen's daughter contacted her as if nothing was wrong and became incensed that her mother didn't forget about it and move on.